alphagov/government-service-design-manual/Copy and content/styleguide.md

     Abbreviating kilograms to kg is acceptable after first use but use acronym markdown.

-    If the measurement is more than one word, eg ‘kilometres per hour’ then spell it out the first time it is used with the abbreviation.
+    If the measurement is more than one word, eg 'kilometres per hour' then spell it out the first time it is used with the abbreviation.
     From then on, abbreviate.
-If it is only mentioned once, don’t abbreviate.
+If it is only mentioned once, don't abbreviate.

     Use Celsius for temperature, eg 37°C.